Fuzzy simplicial sets and their application to geometric data analysis: Geometric considerations and colimits in UM and EPMet

 \section{Geometric considerations and colimits in UM and EPMet}

-\gd{def:uberMetricSpace}{ An uber-metric space $(X,d)$ is a set $X$ equipped with a map $d:X\times X\to \mathbb{R}_{\ge 0}\cup \{\infty\}$ such that \begin{enumerate} \item $d(x,y)\ge 0$, and $d(x,y)=0$ only if $x=y$; \item $d(x,y)=d(y,x)$; and \item $d(x,z)\le d(x,y)+d(y,z)$. \end{enumerate} The category of uber-metric spaces $\mathbf{UM}$ has as objects uber-metric spaces and as morphisms non-expansive maps. } A closely related concept, important in the context of \cite{McInnes18}, is a so-called \textbf{extended pseudo-metric space}, the definition of which is equivalent to a uber metric space, except that the 3rd condition is amended to ``3.
+\gd{def:uberMetricSpace}{ An uber-metric space $(X,d)$ is a set $X$ equipped with a map $d:X\times X\to \mathbb{R}_{\ge 0}\cup \{\infty\}$ such that \begin{enumerate} \item $d(x,x) = 0$; \item $d(x,y)=d(y,x)$; \item $d(x,z)\le d(x,y)+d(y,z)$. \end{enumerate} The category of uber-metric spaces $\mathbf{UM}$ has as objects uber-metric spaces and as morphisms non-expansive maps. } A closely related concept, important in the context of \cite{McInnes18}, is a so-called \textbf{extended pseudo-metric space}, the definition of which is equivalent to an uber metric space, except that the 3rd condition is amended to ``3.
 Either $d(x,z)=\infty$ or $d(x,z)\le d(x,y)+d(y,z)$'', i.e.~the triangle inequality does not have to hold for infinite distances in an extended pseudo-metric space.
 We denote the category of extended pseudo-metric spaces and non-expansive maps by $\mathbf{EPMet}$.

 As explained in \ref{q1}, we would like to replace \cite[Lemma 1]{McInnes18} with another justification for the approximation of geodesic distances of the manifold, that is assumed to approximately underly the data, even when the manifold is not assumed to be a locally flat submanifold of some Euclidean space.
 This involves aspects of intrinsic and extrinsic geometry.
 For the intrinsic geometry, locally (that is, within the injectivity radius) the distances from a point $p$ equal the Euclidean distances in a Riemann normal coordinate chart centered at $p$.
 The distances between other points are different, unless the metric is locally flat, but in fact deviate from the Euclidean ones in the normal coordinates only to second order w.r.t. the distance from $p$, with the approximation error controlled by the Riemann curvature tensor.
 But since the construction to be developed will only depend on the distances from $p$ of its $k$ nearest neighbors, this is not of much concern.
 When a smooth manifold $M$ is embedded into Euclidean space $\mathbb{R}^n$, it inherits a Riemannian metric as a submanifold of $\mathbb{R}^n$.
 The distances w.r.t. that metric will, however, because constrained to $M$, be different from and in fact larger than those of $\mathbb{R}^n$ unless $M$ is a linear subspace.
 The difference is controlled by the second fundamental tensor of $M$.
 More precisely, a geodesic on $M$ from $p$ to some other point $q$ in the vicinity of $p$ is approximated to second order by a circle in $\mathbb{R}^n$ of some radius $r$ that is controlled by the principal curvatures of $M$ in $\mathbb{R}^n$.
 If the absolute value of those curvatures is bounded by $\kappa$, then $\frac{1}{r^2}\le \kappa$.
 The intrinsic distance $d(p,q)$ from $p$ to $q$ thus is approximated by the arclength on the circle, that is, by $r\phi$ for some angle $\phi \in [0,\pi]$ whereas the Euclidean distance is the length of the straight line from $p$ to $q$, that is, in our approximation, the length $2r\sin \frac{\phi}{2}$ of the chord.
 By Taylor expansion, the difference between the arc and the chord length is of order $r\phi^3$, that is controlled by $\kappa d(p,q)^3$.